slobentanzer/causality_perspective_2023/manuscript.md

 Theodoris et al. explore the attention layers of their Geneformer foundation model to explain the model’s reasoning [@doi:10.1038/s41586-023-06139-9].
 While some layers show clear patterns of attention, such as attending to highly connected or highly expressed genes, other layers are not as readily interpretable, much less so than explicit molecular models.

-**Benchmarking**: Whether these complex layers reflect the true complexity of the underlying biology or are rather evidence for overfitting ([Glossary][Overfitting]) to the training data is not clear.
+**Benchmarking**: Whether these complex layers reflect the true complexity of the underlying biology or are rather evidence for [overfitting][Overfitting] to the training data is not clear.
 One argument in favour of overfitting is the poor generalisation of the model in independent benchmarks [@doi:10.1101/2023.10.16.561085; @doi:10.1101/2023.10.19.563100].
 To determine whether molecular foundation models indeed capture generalisable causal representations of biology, dedicated benchmarks are needed.